1. Plush Bedding

 18. Hooks

-Install sturdy wall hooks for hanging essentials like bags, coats, hats, or robes.
+Install sturdy wall hooks for hanging essentials, such as bags, coats, hats, or robes.
 Place them near the door or inside the closet for easy access.
 Hooks are an affordable and space-saving way to add utility to the room.

 They keep items off the floor and organized, especially when the closet is full.
 You can also hang decorative hooks that match the room’s style for a cohesive look.
 This simple addition helps guests tidy their belongings and makes the room feel thoughtfully designed.